-The Hudson River winds over 300 miles from Mount Marcy's Lake Tear of the Clouds all the way into metro NYC.
+The Hudson River winds over 300 miles through New York State from Mount Marcy's Lake Tear of the Clouds down to Manhattan.
 Historic, famous and exhilarating - the river is deemed one of the top 10 whitewater rafting trips in the United States.
-Adirondack river kayaking and rafting trips also abound on the wild Sacanadaga, the beautiful Black and the back country Moose rivers.
+Adirondack river kayaking and rafting trips also abound on the wild Sacandaga River, the beautiful Black River and the backcountry Moose River.

-As spring's snow and ice melt, rapids on the Hudson River reach their torrential peak - creating Class IV and V rapids.
-By mid-summer, the river has mellowed to Class II & III; and in autumn, Adirondack fall foliage adds the perfect photographer's backdrop for your rafting adventure.
-Whitewater rafting in the Adirondacks is a journey along wooded shores, into gentle eddies surrounded by towered cliffs.
+As spring's snow and ice melt, rapids on the Hudson River reach their torrential peak - creating Class IV and V rapids great for whitewater rafting and kayaking.
+By mid-summer, the river has mellowed to Class II & III.
+In autumn, Adirondack fall foliage adds the perfect photographer's backdrop for your paddling adventure.
+Whitewater rafting trips in the Adirondacks are a journey along wooded shores, into gentle eddies surrounded by towering cliffs.

 Timing is key as the river's force changes as the season progresses.
-In spring, around mid-April, melting ice and snow create torrential rapids on certain sections of the Hudson River, while calmer rapids prevail during summer and fall months.
+In spring, around mid-April, melting ice and snow from the north and being fed throughout the region create torrential rapids on certain sections of the Hudson River, while calmer rapids prevail during summer and fall months.
 Depending on the time of year and the waterway selected, you can enjoy a family float trip interspersed with the thrill of rolling rapids or a heart-pounding traverse through serious whitewater.

 How to Choose an Outfitter